Scope of application

 ● g) the non-existence of other conciliation procedures relating to the same dispute before different bodies;

-● h) in general any declaration that is provided to the designated Body or Mediator, from the filing of the application to the conclusion of the procedure.
+● h) in general any declaration provided to the designated Body or Mediator, from the filing of the application to the conclusion of the procedure.

 Art.
 5 - Conduct of the procedure